On this page:

 The Master of Science in Microbiology and Immunology degree program is one of Wright State’s most popular among international students.
 The versatility this degree offers makes navigating the admissions process well worth the effort.

-To start, go to the University Center for International Education’s webpage dedicated to this purpose.
+To start, review the International Admissions Graduate Admission Requirements page.
 International students entering the M.S. in Microbiology and Immunology program whose undergraduate GPA is less than 3.0 must submit (IELT, TEFL, GRE) scores.
 Applicants with GPAs of 3.0 and above are still encouraged to provide (IELT, TEFL, GRE) scores to assist in admission decisions.
 Non-English-Speaking international students must pass an oral proficiency test before starting the research or teaching portion of their program.

 How to Apply